beauwilliams/AuthUpgradeable-abstract-contract-solidity/README.md

 - Import the AuthUpgradeable.sol file into your smart contract `import "./AuthUpgradeable.sol";`
 - add the `is AuthUpgradeable` dependency to your smart contract
 - add `authorised` decorator to functions you wish to allow authorised wallets to call

+# Disclaimer

+Not fully tested.
+Use at your discretion